coder/docs/images/writing.md

 - Coder workspaces mount a
   [home volume](../workspaces/personalization#persistent-home).
 Any files in the image's home directory will be replaced by this persistent volume.
-Some install scripts (e.g Rust) must be configured to install software in another directory.
+If you have install scripts (e.g., those for Rust), you must configure them to install software in another directory.

 - If you're using a different base image, see our [image minimum requirements](https://github.com/cdr/enterprise-images/#image-minimums)